HackerSpace-PESU/pesu-for-dummies/the-rr-campus.md

 ---

 # The RR Campus
-The RR Campus is the main campus of PESU.
-It is also the biggest campus, in terms of infrastructure.
+The RR Campus is the biggest campus of PESU, in terms of infrastructure.

 ## Notable Locations in and around RR Campus